BeeswaxIO/beeswax-api/beeswax/tutorials/bid_models_cpi/Part-1_Building-a-Model.md

     mean average error for non-zero conversion rate: 0.120185396491

 As expected, we've been able to balance our model a little better.
 We are now slightly worse at determining what does not perform well but better at determining what does perform well.
-At this point we could continue tuning our model by a) tuning the model's hyperparameters (the configuration for the model itself) and b) looking at different combinations of features to include or exclude from the model but these are outside the scope of this tutorial.
-Let's call the current version of our model "done" for now and save its metadata so we can access it later.
+At this point we could continue tuning our model by a) tuning the model's hyperparameters (the configuration for the model itself) and b) looking at different combinations of features to include or exclude from the model but these are outside the scope of this tutorial.  et's call the current version of our model "done" for now and save its metadata so we can access it later.
 ```python
 features = list(sampled_data.columns)
 features.remove('conversion_rate')